jacebenson/cedar/docs/versioned_docs/version-2.0/services.md

 ### Creating Your Own Client

 If Memcached or Redis don't serve your needs, you can create your own client adapter.
-In the Redwood codebase take a look at `packages/api/src/cache/clients` as a reference for writing your own.
+In the Cedar codebase take a look at `packages/api/src/cache/clients` as a reference for writing your own.
 The interface is extremely simple:

 - Extend from the `BaseClient` class.
 - A constructor that takes whatever arguments you want, passing them through to the client's initialization code.